 What is The MTHFR Gene Mutation?

 What most people believe to be “genetic” conditions are usually heavily related to lifestyle choices.
 This includes things like type II diabetes, cardiovascular disease, cancer, and many others.
-Even if one of these conditions run in your family, they are still primarily influenced by your diet and lifestyle, a concept referred to as epigenetics (1).
+Even if one of these conditions runs in your family, they are still primarily influenced by your diet and lifestyle, a concept referred to as epigenetics (1).

 This is because, although you may have a certain genetic sequence in your DNA, your choices determine how those genes get activated or deactivated.
-There are however, minor genetic mutations that can influence how someone might respond differently to the same diet and lifestyle as someone else, such as the MTHFR gene mutation.
+There are, however, minor genetic mutations that can influence how someone might respond differently to the same diet and lifestyle as someone else, such as the MTHFR gene mutation.

-What Is A Gene Mutation?
+What Is a Gene Mutation?

 Genes are encoded by little proteins in what is called your DNA.
 These genes indicate things like biological traits (hair/eye color, skin tone, etc.) but they can also influence how a person’s body responds to its environment.

 At this point in our understanding of biology, researchers have mapped the entire human genome.
-What this means is that we now have record of every possible DNA sequence found in humans.
+What this means is that we now have a record of every possible DNA sequence found in humans.
 What we have yet to completely understand is how these sequences are relevant to our biology (2).
-We are starting to uncover some helpful clues however.
+We are starting to uncover some helpful clues, however.

 Types Of MTHFR Mutations

 The MTHFR gene codes the MTHFR enzyme which is involved in the methylation process within each cell.
-When there is a mutation at this gene, it alters methylation and this can lead to a number of health challenges.
+When there is a mutation in this gene, it alters methylation and this can lead to a number of health challenges.
 There are currently two known types of MTHFR mutations, also referred to scientifically as polymorphisms.

 The MTHFR mutation can be inherited from one or both parents, affecting the MTHFR C677T or MTHFR A1298C genes specifically (3).
 A single mutation (heterozygous) in one of these is considered a risk factor for certain diseases while a double mutation (homozygous) is considered more of a concern.